MIDA-group/CytoBrowser/README.md

 #Install the necessary dependencies
 npm install

-#Start the web server on a specified host
-node cytobrowser.js 127.0.0.1 8080

-#Or more generally
-node cytobrowser.js [hostname] [port]

 #Put your OpenSeadragon compatible images in the 'data/' directory
 #For converters, see e.g.: <a href="http://openseadragon.github.io/examples/creating-zooming-images/">http://openseadragon.github.io/examples/creating-zooming-images/</a>